Searriagada/MyFirtsProject/README.md

 # MyFirtsProject
-This is my first project, pls be patient
+This is my first project, pls be nice